kaitlinheusner/ChatProgram/README.md

 1. Open multiple terminals and run 'server.py.'
 2. Run as many clients as you want with 'client.py.'
 3. Communicate using the 'client.py' and look at the server terminal to get an idea of the overall scope of what is happening in the program.
+4. When it asks to write a username, the input will look like messaging input.
+It will look like this 'You: ', after you write your username, you can send messages normally.

 ## Development Environment